 1. Seceda Ridgeline to Regensburger Hütte Circuit Hike

-Seceda is a mountain in the Odle/Geisler Group in South Tyrol.
-The Seceda summit (2518 meters) is one of the most celebrated photography spots in the Dolomites, because of its striking view of the dagger-like Fermeda Peaks.
+Seceda summit (2518 meters) is one of the most celebrated destinations and photography spots in the Dolomites, because of its striking view of the dagger-like Fermeda Peaks.

-This dazzling location is just the beginning of a wonderful loop trail in Puez Odle Nature Park.
-From the summit, follow the Seceda ridgeline in the direction of the staggering Odle/Geisler peaks.
+This dazzling mountaintop is just the beginning of a memorable loop trail to Rifugio Firenze in Puez Odle Nature Park.
+From the summit, follow the Seceda ridgeline in the direction of the majestic Odle (Geisler in German) peaks.

-When you reach the Furcella de Pana/Panascharte notch, continue right on trail 1 in the direction of Baita Troier.
-The dizzy trail that plummets to the left leads to Val di Funes and is currently closed due to a rockfall.
+When you reach the Furcella de Pana/Panascharte mountain saddle, continue right on trail 1 in the direction of Baita Troier, ignoring the dizzy trail that plummets to the north.

-You can eat lunch at the hut, before completing the circuit to Seceda.
+You can eat lunch here, or later at Baita Troier, on the return route to Seceda.

 Alternative Ascents | You can also hike to Seceda from the Col Raiser gondola mountain station (1 hour).
 The Col Raiser gondola is a great option if you’re staying in Selva di Val Gardena, or Santa Cristina.
 Alternatively, you can hike to Seceda without a cable car (see Monte Pic hike), or from the Resciesa plateau (see Resciesa to Seceda hike).